 - The title heroine of Cross Ange was a semi-professional player of hoverbike "polo" before being enlisted as a Humongous Mecha pilot, which allows her to grasp the basic flying controls much faster than anyone expected.

 - Aoi from You're Under Arrest! was a basketball player (golf player in the manga) in high school.
 Her skills is what helps an old classmate in trouble recognize her, even though she looks way different than she used to.

 - Booster Gold was originally a football player from the future who received a lifetime ban after betting on his own games.
 His original motive for travelling back in time was to stop himself from making the mistakes that ended his career.

-- MVP from The Initiative was a rising college athletic star who also happened to be a descendent of Dr. Erskine, the scientist who created the serum that gave Captain America his powers.
-When his heritage was discovered, people began to suspect that his above-average stats were the result of a serum, and he was stripped of his scholarship, banned from competing, and forced to register under the Superhuman Registration Act.
+- MVP from Avengers: The Initiative was a rising college athletic star who also happened to be a descendent of Dr. Erskine, the scientist who created the Super Serum that gave Captain America his powers.
+When his heritage was discovered, people began to suspect that his above-average stats were the result of such a serum, and he was stripped of his scholarship, banned from competing, and forced to register under the Superhuman Registration Act.
 Adding injury to insult, he was killed during a training accident, and his body was cloned multiple times to be exploited for black ops work.

 - In Runaways, prior to discovering that his parents were supervillains and being forced to go on the run, Chase Stein was a varsity lacrosse player.

 - Fred Meyers, who is the B-list Spider-Man supervillain Boomerang (sort of a poor man's Bullseye), grew up loving baseball in his native Australia and was for a time a Major League player known as an amazing pitcher.
 Unfortunately, he got into Hookers and Blow — after getting caught taking bribes to throw a game, was banned from the sport.